 The Texas wrongful death statute of limitations is two years from the date the cause of action arises.
 If you seek compensation for losing a family member due to the negligence of another, you only have two years to file your case in Texas.

 Losing a family member in an accident because someone else was negligent is one of the most stressful situations imaginable.
 It can seem almost incapacitating.
-Yet, it is at this very time when you must take action to protect your rights and the interests of your family.
+Yet, it is at this very time that you must take action to protect your rights and the interests of your family.

 The earlier you retain an attorney, the better for your case.